ArthurYung/plugin-cli/README.md

 ## Creating an project

 ### Create <name>
-Try to use `-`, and you can select preset which you need.
+You can select preset which you need.

 ``` bash
 $ plugin apps